Despite Group to establish ‘Ashanti Airlines’ to support new national carrier – Report

 The quest for a home-based carrier for Ghana is expected to gain support from the Despite Group of Companies, an AviationGhana report has revealed.

-According to the portal, Osei Kwame Despite and his partner, Ernest Ofori Sarpong, have teamed up to partner government to establish a new home-based carrier.
+According to the portal, Dr. Osei Kwame 'Despite' and his partner, Ernest Ofori Sarpong, have teamed up to partner government towards establishing a new home-based airline.

 It is expected that the carrier will operate under the brand name; ‘Ashanti Airlines’ which has already acquired an Air Carrier Licence (ACL).